Hiring International Students on OPT

 What Is OPT?

-OPT is a work authorization program for international students who graduate from U.S. degree programs.
-It allows them to work for one year in a job related to their field of study.
+OPT is a work authorization program for international students who graduate from U.S. degree programs, including those who have completed a bachelor's degree or higher.
+OPT is designed for foreign nationals studying in the U.S. on an F-1 visa.
+It allows them to work for one year in a job related to their field of study, with the duration and eligibility for OPT depending on the student's education level.
 For employers, it’s an opportunity to hire talent without the need for immediate immigration sponsorship.

 How Does OPT Work?